adamjmosebach/wedding-planning-app/README.md

 ### Code Showcase

-Making a button pop out insead of in
+Making a button pop out insead of in:
 ```
 .selectd-div {
   transition: 0.25s;